General questions

 Regional granularity differs between the participating models.
 The MESSAGEix-GLOBIOM model and REMIND-MAgPIE have 12 model regions, whereas the GCAM model has 32.

 Sectoral granularity also differs, but the results are reported in a harmonised way for economic and energy sectors.
-The NGFS is currently working on improving this sectoral representation.
 More details can be found in the Technical documentation (Module 1, section 3.2).

 Key economic, energy and emissions variables have been downscaled to 184 countries.

-These countries are only represented explicitly in the GCAM model (and partly in the REMIND-MAgPIE model).
+The regional resolution varies between models, so some countries are only represented explicitly in some model (see technical documentation).
 For these countries, users have to rely on the downscaled model data.

 This differs across models.